Popular words in English. A list of basic English words for live communication. Greetings and farewells

 year- year

-A year has four seasons.
-The year has four seasons.
+A year has four seasons.– The year has four times (seasons).

 your– yours, yours

-Word your is a possessive pronoun that translates "your", "your" and can refer to the singular and plural:
+Word your is a possessive pronoun that translates "is yours", "your" and can refer to singular and plural:

 Show me your hands.- Show me your hands.